The Best Hotel Beds for Business Travelers

 You can sleep on the supportive and hypo-allergenic pillows at home when you buy them from Amazon.
 The 400- thread count, hypoallergenic Westin mattress pad may provide the Heavenly experience without the hefty new mattress price.
 You can complete your amazing Westin sleeping experience at home by ordering a Westin White Tea Scent Aromatherapy Diffuser for your bedroom.

 Hilton– The Hilton’s well known Serenity Bed was designed by Serta to provide a “restful slumber”.
-The added coil support and internal design prevents mattress breakdown, and the patented quilted design improves circulation and reduces restlessness according to the Hilton website, where you can also purchase this mattress.
+The added coil support and internal design prevent mattress breakdown, and the patented quilted design improves circulation and reduces restlessness according to the Hilton website, where you can also purchase this mattress.

 DoubleTree by Hilton- The DoubleTree offers the Sweet Dreams bed, specially designed and constructed with a movement-reducing foundation and quality top.
 As an added bonus the mattress is flame resistant.

 Hyatt- The Hyatt’s signature Grand Bed and Grand Bed II are soft and designed to provide extra lower back support.
 Additionally, the mattresses reduce the effect of your partner movements.

 Sheraton- The Simmons mattress designed exclusively for Sheraton Hotel features quilted fabric and cushioned foam with individually wrapped pocketed coils offering a plush mattress to sink into for a good night of sleep.